Psilocybin in Colorado: What to Know (2024)

 Under the new law, adults aged 21 and older have the right to possess and use psilocybin and other specified natural psychedelics for personal use.
 The law also allows for the personal cultivation of psilocybin-containing mushrooms at a private residence, with the stipulation that access must be restricted to individuals under the age of 21.

 While Proposition 122 sets personal possession limits, these limits are intentionally not strictly defined.
 The law allows adults to possess up to 2 ounces of psilocybin mushrooms for personal use.
-Additionally, individuals are permitted to cultivate up to six psilocybin-containing mushroom plants.

 The cultivation of mushrooms is allowed within a 12-by-12 foot area on private property.
 This provision gives individuals the opportunity to grow their own supply, further emphasizing the personal use aspect of the law.